Nur Qutb Alam: Works

-Nur Qutb Alam has written over 121 books, which were all compiled by his murid Hussam ad-Din Manikpuri.
+Nur Qutb Alam had written at least 121 books, which were all compiled by his Murid Hussam ad-Din Manikpuri.
 His two magnum opi are Mughīth al-Fuqarā and Anis al-Ghurabā.
 A manuscript of the former is preserved in a private library at Khalifabagh, Bhagalpur, Bihar.
 Another incomplete copy is preserved in the library of the Asiatic Society of Bengal in Calcutta (Collection No. 466) alongside two copies of the latter book (Collection No. 1212 and 1213).

 Alam also wrote several letters to various important personalities.
 Thirteen of these were compiled by 'Abd al-Haqq al-Dehlawi under the title Maktūbāt-e-Nūr Qutb ʿĀlam (Writings of Nur Qutb Alam) and are preserved at the National Archives of India in Delhi.
-He has also written poetry in Persian and Bengali using only the Persian alphabet.
+He has also written poetry in Persian and Bengali using only the Persian script.

 Death and legacy

-It is generally accepted that Alam died in 818 AH (1415-16 AD), with the chronogram of this date being Nur banur-shud (light went into light).
+It is generally accepted that Alam died in 818 AH (1415-16 AD), with the chronogram of this date being Nur Banur-shud (light went into light).
 This is further evident from date cited by the book in possession of the guardians of his shrine as well as the 17th-century book Mirat al Asrar.
 His death was followed by Ganesha's second attempt in taking control of Bengal although Ganesha died a few years later.

 He was buried near his father at the Shash Hazari Dargah, one of the major dargahs of Bengal; located in Hazrat Pandua and adjacent to the other contemporary scholars of Bengal such as Jalaluddin Tabrizi.
 Later sultans such as Alauddin Husain Shah (r.
-1494–1519) used to make yearly visits to the shrine and is noted for granting a number of villages for maintaining the alms-house and madrasah attached to the Shash Hazari Dargah.
+1494–1519) used to make yearly visits to the shrine and was noted for granting a number of villages for maintaining the alms-house and madrasah attached to the Shash Hazari Dargah.
 Also, one of his descendants constructed the nearby Qutb Shahi Mosque in his honour.
-During the reign of emperor Jahangir, the guardian of his shrine was his descendant and successor Mian Shaykh Masud, also known as Shah Muqam.
+During the reign of Emperor Jahangir, the guardian of his shrine was his descendant and successor Mian Shaykh Masud, also known as Shah Muqam.
 Mughal general Mirza Nathan, author of the Baharistan-i-Ghaibi, paid his respects to the former and spent several days overnight at the shrine.